 - Consumer lending

-You can pay up to £20,000 into an ISA in the 2019/20 tax year without incurring any tax liability on the income or on capital gains.
+You can subscribe up to £20,000 into an ISA in the 2019/20 tax year without incurring any tax liability on the income or on capital gains.

-The government introduced the IFISA as a way of extending these ISA tax advantages to the growing P2P lending market, allowing investors to use some - or all - of their annual ISA allowance to lend funds through the P2P lending market and buy other debt-based securities, including property bonds.
+The government introduced the IFISA as a way of extending these ISA tax advantages to the growing P2P lending market, allowing investors to use some - or all - of their annual ISA allowance to lend funds through the P2P lending market and investing in debt-based securities, including property bonds.

 What is the most popular type of investment?